IVF Process Timeline: Your Step-by-Step Guide

 2. Egg retrieval

-If it’s your first cycle and you haven’t ovulated for any reason, don’t lose hope.
+If it’s your first cycle and you haven’t had many follicles grow, or haven’t responded well to medication, don’t lose hope.

 Your doctor might also discuss egg donation with you at this stage, if necessary.

-For the egg retrieval itself, you’ll be under general anesthetic.
+For the egg retrieval itself, you should be under general anesthetic.

 The proper name for the procedure is “transvaginal ultrasound aspiration” — which, yep, sounds a little scary.